Here Are 10 Photos From Australia That You Need To See Today

 Everything is dying… I went out to provide food drops and check our cameras for the endangered Brush-tailed rock-wallaby, I ended up feeling like I was showing my little boy his future.
 He cradled the dead wallaby, found near a muddy puddle of water.
 The smoke plumes lifting from the wild fire in the backdrop and he said, “They’re all dying aren’t they Dad?”
 I told him it was his job to save the world, it was the best I could do.
 He accepted.
 If this photo doesn’t speak a thousand words I don’t know what else will.
 Almost all wild Brush-tailed rock-wallaby habitat has burnt or is at imminent risk.
 They are starving, dehydrated, exposed to predators, and dying.
 A second wallaby was found on the road after it had been forced to the roads fleeing fires.
 I'm so proud of my amazing family for dropping everything to help where we can, they are my heroes.
 Support our cause, donate to @aussieark From @timswildlife, Founder of @aussieark Go to https://www.aussieark.org.au/ to help out. #NSWFires #VicFires #SAFires #AustraliaBurning #AusFires #australiafire #AustralianBushfire #AustraliaOnFire #BushfireRebellion #ExtinctionRebellion #TellTheTruth #ActNow #BeyondPolitics #TheTimeIsNow #NowOrNever

-Australia has a population of around 25 million people, and of course, that means that the continent is home to millions of children, many of whom are feeling the effects of the wildfires firsthand.
-This heartbreaking photo shows a young Australian learning for himself just how devastating the fires can be, on a personal level, as he holds in his arms a dead wallaby.
+Australia has a population of around 25 million people, including millions of children, many of whom are feeling the effects of the wildfires firsthand.
+This heartbreaking photo shows a young Australian learning for himself just how devastating the fires can be, as he holds a dead wallaby in his arms.

 Whole Towns Destroyed

 Some Australian communities have been literally wiped off the map by the fires.
 In other towns, whole streets have been leveled to the ground.
 For example, as reported by The Inquisitr, the town of Balmoral is simply no more.
 The town, which had once been home to about 150 buildings and about 400 people, is now nothing but rubble.
-Townsfolk say it could take years for them to rebuild, if indeed they decide to rebuild at all.
+Townsfolk say it could take years for them to rebuild, if they decide to rebuild at all.

 Taking A Break

-Thousands of firefighters, many of whom are volunteers, are working almost around the clock to battle the wildfires, often at risk to their own physical and mental health, as The New York Times reports.
-Some are even taking time off from their regular jobs to battle the fires, giving up their vacation days in the process.
-They’re driven by a sense of duty to their neighbors, and in many cases, are “getting by on adrenaline” alone.
+Thousands of firefighters, many of whom are volunteers, are working almost around the clock to battle the blaze, often at risk to their own physical and mental health, as The New York Times reports.
+Some are even taking time off from their regular jobs to fight the fires, giving up their vacation days in the process.
+They’re driven by a sense of duty to their neighbors and — in many cases — are “getting by on adrenaline” alone.

-If you would like to donate money to help battle Australian wildfires, you can contribute by donating to Australian comedian Celeste Barber’s fundraiser, which, according to this report from The Inquisitr, has already raised over AUS $45 million, as of this writing, via her Facebook fundraiser.
+If you would like to donate money to help battle the Australian wildfires, you can contribute by donating to Australian comedian Celeste Barber’s fundraiser, which — as of this writing — has already raised over AUS $45 million via her Facebook fundraiser, as reported by The Inquisitr.

-If you would prefer to donate directly to an organization that is aimed at helping Australia’s wildlife, the Royal Society for the Prevention of Cruelty to Animals is raising funds to address the toll the fires have taken on the country’s animals.
+If you would prefer to donate directly to an organization that is aimed at helping Australia’s wildlife, the Royal Society for the Prevention of Cruelty to Animals is raising funds to help plan for the future of the country’s animals.